Study and Explore the Bible by Taking Free Virtual Classes at Home

 Jesus said, “As far as possibilities go, everything is possible for the person who believes” (Mark 9:23).
 He makes it clear that faith is a power that exceeds anything known to us in the natural realm.
 Faith sees God suspend His laws of physics and reshape reality to His will.
 Faith saves, it heals, it delivers, and it provides.
 In Hebrews 12:2, we read that Jesus plants that kind of faith in us, and He promises to perfect it.
 In this class we will learn how to develop an active faith – a faith that gets results.
 We will discover methods for overcoming the visible world that presses in from all sides, demanding our attention.
 We will become proficient in how to receive and release our faith based on biblical principles.

-Catechism – The Journey of God’s Purpose and Plan – Part 1
+Catechism – The Journey of God’s Purpose and Plan (Class not offered this semester)

 Instructor: Kaletus McCain